Giorgio Chiellini: how brilliant is the Italy defender?

 Article summary

-La Finalissima is set to be Giorgio Chiellini's last game for Italy.
-From stats and facts to memorable quotes, UEFA.com celebrates the 37-year-old's exceptional career so far.
+La Finalissima was Giorgio Chiellini's last game for Italy.
+From stats and facts to memorable quotes, UEFA.com celebrates the 37-year-old's exceptional career.

 Article top media content